styladev/widget/README.md

                 //      actually fits within the space its given. linkDomain  // (default: false) domain to send links to.  this is ONLY
-                //      necessary on domains that do not use the domainConfig newTab      // (default: false) open links in a new tab offset      // (default: 0) amount of entries to skip size        // (default: 400) requested size (in pixels) of
+                //      necessary on domains that do not use the domainConfig minWidth    // (default: 250) minimum width (in px) for the mount point of the widget newTab      // (default: false) open links in a new tab offset      // (default: 0) amount of entries to skip size        // (default: 400) requested size (in pixels) of